 Bibie par furlan (robertopolesello.com) On this very website, the student may learn the Friulian language through the Bible.
 He may consult the detailed Friulian vocabulary and grammar notes as he works his way through reading and listening to the chapters.
 The Friulian text is written in contemporary language.
-Using the Bible made available by Glesie Furlane to learn Friulian comes with my highest recommendation.
-The range of language which the student will learn is nothing short of phenomenal; he will not be disappointed.
-He is to start with Gjenesi 1, which is the first chapter of the book of Genesis.
+Study begins at Gjenesi 1, which is the first chapter of the book of Genesis.
 All chapters have been read aloud and recorded: click on the Glesie Furlane logo in the YouTube clip above; the recordings are in the playlists.

 Mandi (mitrigotart.it) An introductory course to Friulian, by Mitri Gotart, in the format of a manual with audio files.
 The site appears to be full of broken links; however, the student should still be able to download most of the text and audio files related to the course.
 This course may prove useful to him as a starting point in Friulian.

 O impari il furlan (filologicafriulana.it) An online Friulian language course made available by the Societât Filologjiche Furlane; devised for children, it may still prove useful to the student for its Friulian sound files and thematic vocabulary.

 Grant Dizionari Bilengâl Talian-Furlan (arlef.it) The GDBtf is a bilingual Italian-Friulian dictionary, using the standard spelling system of Friulian.
 This dictionary contains many examples of Friulian phrases from which the student may learn.
 The GDBtf is the most advanced and modern bilingual dictionary which exists between Friulian and Italian.